Azure/AppService/_posts/2021-03-04-How-to-Host-a-Python-application-with-Windows-Containers-on-App-Service.md

 ---
 title: "How-to Host a Python application with Windows containers on App Service"
 author_name: "Jeff Martinez"
+toc:true
+toc_sticky:true
 ---

-Windows containers on App Service can help modernize your application by enabling scenarios like Lift and Shift to PaaS and installing custom dependencies.
-If your application is built with something other than .NET you can still create a custom container and take advantage of the offering.
+Windows containers on App Service can help you easily modernize your application by making it easier to Lift-and-Shift to App Service and install custom dependencies that would otherwise not be available on App Service.
+If your application is built with a language other than .NET, you can still create a custom container and take advantage of Windows cotnainers!
 In this tutorial we will be using a Visual Studio templated Python 3.6 Flask application, containerizing it with Docker and publishing the image to Azure Container Registry so it can be deployed on App Service.

 ## Create and configure your Python app

 Open Visual Studio and click on **Create a new project**.
 Find the **Flask Web Project** template, name it and click **Create**.

 Once you have created your application find the *runserver.py* file and replace the existing code with the following: